Build-Squad/solana-ruby/README.md

 ### Fetch Solana Account Balance

 Once the client is initialized, you can make API calls to the Solana network.
-For example, to get the token supply of a given account:
+For example, to get the solana balance of a given account:

-    # Replace 'pubkey' with the actual public key of the token account
+    # Replace 'pubkey' with the actual public key of the solana account

     pubkey = 'Fg6PaFpoGXkYsidMpWxTWqSKJf6KJkUxX92cnv7WMd2J'